LezWatch/lwtv-plugin/readme.md

 * `/johngrogg/ics-parser` - ICS parser code (for TV calendar)
 * `/nesbot/carbon/` - Required by ICS Parser
 * `/symfony/` - Required by ICS parser

+### Ways to Watch

+Stored in `/ways_to_watch/` -- Code to customize Ways to Watch links and add affiliate data, or alter display names.

+* `/images/` - Images used by local 'ads'
+* `_main.php` - Loader file.
+* `global.php` - All global data, such as header/meta and content regex.
+* `ways-to-watch.php` - Affiliate links and pretty-fication of services

 ## Development